tw-mosip/inji-vc-renderer/kotlin/docs/inji-vc-renderer-flow.md

 ##### 6. Validate Digest Multibase hash
 - If `digestMultibase` field is present,  it computes the Digest Multibase hash of the extracted SVG and compares it with the provided hash to ensure integrity.
-- If the hashes do not match, it throws an error and stops further processing.
+- If the hashes do not match, it throws an error to the consumer.

 ##### 7. Generate QR code image
 - If the template contains a `{{/qrCodeImage}}` placeholder, the library calls Pixelpass to generate a QR code and substitutes the base64 QR image in the template.